 US withdraws from cold war nuclear arms treaty

-Fears of new arms race as Trump says Russia has violated treaty ‘for far too long’
+Fears of new arms race as Trump says Russia has violated INF treaty ‘for far too long’

-Russia’s deputy foreign minister Sergei Ryabkov attends a Treaty on the Non-Proliferation of Nuclear Weapons (NPT) conference in Beijing on January 30th Photograph: Thomas Peter/Pool/AFP/Getty

-US president Donald Trump said in a statement that Russia had ‘for far too long’ violated the pact while the US ‘has fully adhered’ to it Photographer: Carlos Becerra/Bloomberg

 US secretary of state Mike Pompeo speaks at a press briefing in the State Department in Washington, DC, on February 1st.
 Pompeo announced that the US will withdraw from the Intermediate-Range Nuclear Forces Treaty with Russia Photograph: Eric Baradat/AFP/Getty